ndepergola/AI-Neural-Networks/README.md

 # AI-Neural-Networks
 Creating an Artificial Neural Network that is trained to recognize handwritten digits.
 The network is trained using the MNIST dataset of handwritten digits.
 The programs will test the effectiveness/accuracy of identifying a new set of handwritten digits.
 There are various types of network sizes, training algorithms, and analysis techniques used.

 NOTE: All programs were originally created/compiled in Jupyter Notebooks Python 3.
+This project was completed for a class - mind the casual tone of the final report.

 FILE LIBRARY: